 Deleting a user is a non-recoverable action.
 So make sure to backup important files and settings before removing any user.
 By default, the command will not remove the user’s home directory.

-Before you remove any user in Linux, make sure no other process is being used by the user.
+Before you remove any user in Linux, make sure the user is using no other process.
 Otherwise, you’ll get the following error –

 userdel: The user sandy is being used by process 3861

 List all processes of a user in Linux